viswanath27/smart_ui/notes.md

 This directory contains CSS or styling files used to customize the appearance of the application.

 # Backend components

+## Server
+This is the main entry point for all the routes

 ## contexts
 This directory contains context providers used for managing global state in the application.
 Notable contexts may include AuthContext, ChatContext, or ThemeContext.